OpenSourceEconomics/respy/doc/source/details.rst

 * **est.respy.log**

-This file documents details about the each of the evaluations of the criterion function.
-Most importantly, once estimation is completed, it provides the return message from the optimizer.
+This file documents details about each of the evaluations of the criterion function.
+Most importantly, once an estimation is completed, it provides the return message from the optimizer.

 API Reference
 -------------